spark-c/web-contact-converter/README.md

 This project is live [here](web-contact-converter.herokuapp.com)!

+See the project's [wiki](https://github.com/spark-c/web-contact-converter/wiki) for a more detailed look at the app's data pipeline.

 A local company had a frequent task of manually transferring sales leads/contact information from a text document into a spreadsheet -- which took hours at a time.
 This app automates the process.

 It requires the data input to be formatted as follows: